martenlienen/pelican-katex/README.md

 ## Installation

-Run `pip install pelican-katex` and add `"pelican_katex"` to the `PlUGINS` setting in your configuration file.
-Afterwards, you should be able to remove the `katex.js` `<script>` tag from your template and your math should still look fine.
+First of all, you need to install `nodejs` so that `pelican-katex` can run KaTeX.
+Then run `pip install pelican-katex` and add `"pelican_katex"` to the `PlUGINS` setting in your configuration file.
+Finally, remove the `katex.js` `<script>` tag from your template and enjoy a lighter website and instant formulas.

 ## Configuration